 Searchable Online Databases

 Online databases retrieve information using a “keyword” system, i.e. they identify all articles that contain the keyword.
 They are very easy-to-use.
 The disadvantage is that queries often produce more information than the average person needs or can possibly review.
 Some online databases are for members only and only accessible to the general public through university libraries.
-Here are three databases that are accessible to the general public:
+Here are two databases that are accessible to the general public:

 PubMed (Medical Publications) — maintained by the National Library of Medicine at the NIH.
 It contains an extensive collection of medical and psychological literature.

 ERIC (Education Resources Information Center) — supported by the U.S. Department of Education, Office of Educational Research and Improvement, and the National Library of Medicine.
 ERIC contains an extensive collection of literature in the field of education.
 It is an excellent source of school-based research.

 Medical and university libraries contain a wealth of autism research.
 The libraries have searchable databases that are usually more comprehensive than those you can access from home.
 These also hold collections of professional journals, and they have reference librarians who can you with your search efforts.